Browse our guides or talk to our team.

 Mind maps are drawn differently than flowcharts.
-A flowchart shows the flow of information and has a beginning and an end; a mind map shows information in clusters and everything links back to one main idea.
+A flowchart shows the flow of information and has a beginning and an end; a mind map shows information in clusters (similar to a cluster diagram) and everything links back to one main idea.

 One of the best places to draw a mind map is on a whiteboard, while surrounded by teammates who are helping you brainstorm.
 But what if you're working remotely?
 What if you're on your own?
 What if you need to share your ideas later?
 By using mind mapping software to create a mind map online, you can make edits to your diagram later to clean up your work or easily share your ideas with teammates anywhere.

-Because mind maps are a brainstorming tool, they have their own set of shortcuts built into Gliffy, making it possible for you to draw as fast as your ideas flow.
+Because they're a brainstorming tool, they have their own set of shortcuts built into Gliffy, making it possible for you to draw as fast as your ideas flow.

 To learn how to draw a mind map, make sure you're logged in to Gliffy Online so that you can drag-and-drop along with this tutorial.
 (If you're not into Gliffy yet, don't worry — it's free to get started!)

-You can create a mind map by opening a mind mapping template in Gliffy.
+You can get started by opening a mind mapping template in Gliffy.
 Log into your account (if you haven't already) and choose “create from a template” or go to: File, New and open the mind map templates folder.
 When you open your first one, a handy list of keyboard shortcuts will appear.
-Memorize them all and become a mind mapping master!

 When diagramming, it's best to start with a mind mapping template.
-Here's our recommendation: mind maps should start with a main idea.
+Here's our recommendation: start with a main idea.
 For example, let’s say you’re brainstorming a new ad campaign geared towards college students and their eating habits.

 1. Start by writing down your main idea.